The songwriter of such immortal classics as “Save the Last Dance for Me.”

 Mort Shuman and Doc Pomus were in the upper tier of songwriting duos during rock and roll era of the Fifties and Sixties.

-Something of an odd couple—Shuman was 11 years younger and more free-spirited than the earthy Pomus—their improbable chemistry yielded a formidable procession of hits.
+Something of an odd couple—Shuman was eleven years younger and more free-spirited than the earthy Pomus—their improbable chemistry yielded a formidable procession of hits.
 Their collaboration ran from 1956 to 1966, yielding such indelible classics as the Drifters’ “Save the Last Dance for Me” and Dion and the Belmonts’ “Teenager in Love.”

 They were also—along with Otis Blackwell and the duo of Jerry Leiber and Mike Stoller—a frequent source of material for Elvis Presley.
-Together, they Pomus and Shuman wrote 15 songs cut by Presley, including “Little Sister,” “Suspicion,” “Viva Las Vegas” and “Surrender,” a Number One hit.
+Together, Pomus and Shuman wrote fifteen songs cut by Presley, including “Little Sister,” “Suspicion,” “Viva Las Vegas” and “Surrender,” a Number One hit.
 Shuman wrote “You’ll Think of Me,” also recorded by Presley, by himself.

-Shuman lived in Paris for 15 years, where he raised a family and became a revered recording artist (with six gold albums) and prolific composer of film scores.
+Shuman lived in Paris for fifteen years, where he raised a family and became a revered recording artist (with six gold albums) and prolific composer of film scores.
 He moved to London in order to crack the English-language market as a recording artist.
-In 1991, Atlantic Records—the label for which he’d cowritten so many rock and roll and rhythm & blues hits decades earlier—released his album Distant Drum.
+In 1991, Atlantic Records—the label for which he had co-written so many rock and roll and rhythm & blues hits decades earlier—released his album Distant Drum.
 That same year, Shuman died of cancer in a London hospital just shy of his 55th birthday.
-In 1992, he was posthumously inducted into the Songwriters Hall of Fame.
+In 1992 he was posthumously inducted into the Songwriters Hall of Fame.